Mens Hair Loss Treatments

 POSSIBLE SIDE EFFECTS (INCLUDING, BUT NOT LIMITED TO):

-Minoxidil, or Regaine (Rogaine), is an external treatment for hair loss.
+Minoxidil, or Regaine (Rogaine), is an external treatment for hair loss which dilates blood capillaries.
 It was originally an oral medication used to treat hypertension.
 But it was also found to cause hair growth on the face, body and scalp.
 Minoxidil dilates blood capillaries.